-130. The draft policy on PES (Decision 380) is currently being piloted in a few provinces, and will lead to a nation-wide policy that will apply to the whole country within the next few years.
-Several agencies are already supporting the local testing of approaches to PES, including Winrock International, GTZ, ICRAF, WWF and others.
+130. The draft policy on PES (Decision 380) for forestry is currently being piloted in a few provinces, and will lead to a nation-wide policy that will apply to the whole country within the next few years.
+Several agencies are already supporting the local testing of approaches to PES, including Winrock International, GTZ, ICRAF, WWF and others under the leadership of MARD.
 Consequently the project will supplement these on-going initiatives with measures to ensure that PAs are able to benefit from institutionalized payments through national and local Forest Protection Development Funds.